 Stage 5: Bridge / Pre IPO Stage

 This is the last stage of venture funding.
-When the company has developed substantial share in the market with its products, the company may opt for going public.
-One main reason for going public is that the investors can exit out of the company after earning profits for the risks they have taken all the years.
-The company mainly uses the amount received by way of IPO for various purposes like merger, elimination of competitors, research and development, etc.
+When the company has developed a substantial share in the market with its products, the company may opt for going public.
+One main reason for going public is that the investors can exit the company after earning profits for the risks they have taken all the years.
+The company mainly uses the amount received by way of IPO for various purposes like mergers, elimination of competitors, research and development, etc.

 Venture Funding Network Alliance

-Venture Funding Network Alliance (VFNA) is a non-profit organization which is engaged in arranging funds for small business enterprises.
-VFNA is partnership among various non-profit organizations, big companies, and government agencies.
-The alliance is formed to fasten the growth rate of businesses and strengthen the linking chain between the vendor, investor and contractors.
-It brings together all the ventures, investors, advisors, other financial resource providers, etc. at the same place to help the diverse business enterprise.
-VFNA solves the major problem faced by the ventures like lack of capital access and other financial services.
+Venture Funding Network Alliance (VFNA) is a non-profit organization that is engaged in arranging funds for small business enterprises.
+VFNA is a partnership among various non-profit organizations, big companies, and government agencies.
+The alliance is formed to fasten the growth rate of businesses and strengthen the linking chain between the vendor, investor, and contractors.
+It brings together all the ventures, investors, advisors, other financial resource providers, etc., in the same place to help the diverse business enterprise.
+VFNA solves the major problems the ventures face, like lack of capital access and other financial services.

 Venture Funding Rounds

 Venture Funding Rounds is phased capital inflow into the business by the investors.
-The investors are always eager to invest in the business which gives higher returns and have future growth potential.
+Investors are always eager to invest in a business that gives higher returns and has future growth potential.
 Based on the maturity levels of the business, investors invest the money.
-The fund rounding is divided into various phases which are seed funding, series A, B and C. Let us understand the terms in brief:
+The fund rounding is divided into various phases, which are seed funding, series A, B, and C. Let us understand the terms in brief:

-Series A funding round is the phase when the company offers its ownership stake in form of stock to the external investor in return of funds.
-The investors invest money after checking the progress made with the seed capital, market share the company can capture, the quality of team and risk associated.
-Series A financing major motive is to conduct market research and development along with the decision for a full fledged launch of the product into the market.
+Series A funding round is the phase when the company offers its ownership stake in the form of stock to the external investor in return for funds.
+The investors invest money after checking the progress made with the seed capital, the market share the company can capture, the quality of the team, and the risk associated.
+In series, A financing major motive is to conduct market research and development along with the decision for a full-fledged launch of the product into the market.

-Series C is the last round of venture funding phase.
-In this stage, the investors invest the money if the company has achieved success and its future prospects are bright.
-The funds are used by the company for increasing the market share, mergers and acquisitions introduce new products into the market, etc.
+Series C is the last round of the venture funding phase.
+In this stage, the investors invest the money if the company has achieved success and bright future prospects.
+The company uses the funds for increasing the market share, mergers, and acquisitions introducing new products into the market, etc.

-Venture Funding is an important source of financing the new startups which have new ideas.
-Venture funding provides support to those startups and new ideas which otherwise would have gone into waste.
-It helps the growth of companies which have huge potential and revenue generating ability.
-Without venture funding companies many innovative products which we use in our lives might not have come into existence.
-Hence, the venture funding acts as a backbone for new ventures.
+Venture Funding is an important source of financing for the new startups with new ideas.
+Venture funding supports startups and new ideas that otherwise would have gone to waste.
+It helps the growth of companies that have huge potential and revenue-generating ability.
+Without venture funding companies, many innovative products we use in our lives might not have come into existence.
+Hence, venture funding acts as a backbone for new ventures.